-During the fiscal year ended September 30, 2016, the College received and administered several grants from the U.S. Federal Government and these include Student Financial Aid (Pell Grant), Asian American and Native American Pacific Islander Serving Institution (AANAPISI), Upward Bound, Talent Search Program and Area Health Education Center (AHEC), and Maintenance Assistance Program (MAP).
+During the fiscal year ended September 30, 2017, the College received and administered several grants from the U.S. Federal Government and these include Student Financial Aid (Pell Grant), Asian American and Native American Pacific Islander Serving Institution (AANAPISI), Upward Bound, Talent Search Program, Area Health Education Center (AHEC), and Resident Instruction Grants for Insulan Area Activities (RIGIAA).
 These programs were audited and their financial reports are contained in the financial section of this report.